Billaferd/QuantumNexus/Players/Quantum Nexus Full Game Rules.md

 *On your turn, you must perform exactly ONE of the following actions, after which the turn immediately passes clockwise:*

 * ***Deploy:** Pay the required CP cost to play a card from your hand.
 Units must be deployed to the Back Row unless they possess a keyword stating otherwise, and must respect Quadrant Capacity limits.
 Assets are deployed to the Loadout Area.
 Upgrades are attached directly to valid units.
 Terrain is played directly onto a Quadrant.*
-* ***Move:** Relocate a ready unit one quadrant into an adjacent friendly quadrant (e.g., from Back-Left to Front-Left).
-The unit must respect the capacity limits of the destination quadrant and is immediately exhausted upon completing the movement.*
+* ***Move:** Relocate a ready unit one orthogonal quadrant.
+The unit is immediately exhausted.*
 * ***Attack:** Exhaust a ready unit to declare an attack against an enemy unit within its valid range.*
+* ***Tactical Advance:** Relocate a ready unit one orthogonal quadrant and immediately declare an attack with it.
+The unit suffers a strict -2 penalty to its Attack value for this combat resolution, then exhausts.*
 * ***Activate:** Pay any associated costs to trigger an "Active Ability" printed on a card you already control in play.*
 * ***Play Event:** Pay the CP cost of an Event card in your hand, fully resolve its text, and place it in your discard pile.*
+* ***Secure Objective:** Exhaust a ready unit currently occupying a quadrant that contains a Strategic Directive token to claim it, immediately securing a one-time burst of 3 Supremacy Points and permanently removing the token from the board.*
 * ***Pass:** Choose to take no action.*

 *The Activation Sequence ends only when all players pass consecutively in an unbroken sequence.
 If you pass, but your opponent subsequently takes an action, the sequence is broken and you may take another action when the turn returns to you.
 The specific player who passed first to initiate the unbroken sequence that ends the phase successfully secures Initiative for the next round.*